sci2pro/wowdata/README.md

 ## **Built on the Best**

-WowData does not reinvent proven tools.
+WowData™ does not reinvent proven tools.

 Instead, it **piggybacks on best-in-class ecosystems**: